A Logic for Dually Hemimorphic Semi-Heyting Algebras and its Axiomatic Extensions: Introduction

-Independently, motivated purely by algebraic considerations, in \cite{sankappanavar1987dualendo}, the second-named author defined and studied De Morgan Heyting algebras, in 1987, by expanding Heyting algebras by a De Morgan operation.
-Already in 1985, the second-named author had also introduced and investigated, in \cite{sankappanavar1985Heyting}, the variety of Heyting algebras with a dual pseudocomplementation.
-In 2011, motivated by the similarities of the results and proofs in \cite{sankappanavar1985Heyting} and \cite{sankappanavar1987dualendo}, the second-named author introduced in \cite{sankappanavar2011expansions} a more general variety of algebras called ``dually hemimorphic semi-Heyting algebras'' as expansions of semi-Heyting algebras by a dual hemimorphism-- a common generalization of De Morgan operation and the dual psedocomplementation.
+Independently of the previous work, motivated purely by (universal) algebraic considerations, the second author defined and studied De Morgan Heyting algebras, in \cite{sankappanavar1987dualendo}, by expanding Heyting algebras by a De Morgan operation.
+Earlier in 1985, he had also introduced (see \cite{sankappanavar1985Heyting}) the variety of Heyting algebras with a dual pseudocomplementation.
+Also, in 1987, the concepts of hemimorphism (without name), semi-De Morgan algebra and (lower) quasi-De Morgan algebra were introduced in \cite{sankappanavar1985semiDeMorgan}, unifying (and generalizing) the notions of De Morgan operation and pseudocomplementation.

+In 2011, motivated by the similarities of the results and proofs in \cite{sankappanavar1985Heyting} and \cite{sankappanavar1987dualendo}, he introduced in \cite{sankappanavar2011expansions} a more general variety of algebras called ``dually hemimorphic semi-Heyting algebras''-- an expansion of semi-Heyting algebras by a dual hemimorphism, as a common generalization of De Morgan Heyting algebras and dually psedocomplemented Heyting algebras.